kary2003/Bettermen/README.md

 ### If you were to advise the company, what products or services would you suggest they offer?

-* In order to part ways with the company you have to submmit numerous documentation through snail mail, making this transcations difficult on the consummer.
-I would recommend simplyfing this procedure.
+* In order to part ways with the company you must submit numerous documentations through snail mail, making these transactions difficult on the consumer.
+I would recommend simplifying this procedure.

 ### Why do you think that offering this product or service would benefit the company?

-* Although you never want to say godbye to your customers, simplyfing this process could attract large companies that offer 401ks and it could potentially attract 1st time individual investors that don't want be tied down to a service they might not like or understand.
+* Although you never want to say goodbye to your customers, simplifying this process could attract large companies that offer 401ks and it could potentially attract 1st time individual investors that don't want be tied down to a service they might not like or understand.

 ### What technologies would this additional product or service utilize?